A Distillation of What You Need to Know on Cholesterol

 4. LDL's deposit cholesterol in arterial walls.
 LDL are responsible for carrying triglycerides to muscles and phospholipids to cells.
 However, they will sometimes end up inside the arterial wall planting cholesterol and triggering plaque growth and inflammation.
 It's a numbers game.
 This, over time, forms the plaques which are the trademark of atherosclerosis.
 This process starts in your teens and continues throughout your life.

 5. Eat less simple sugars.
 Excess sugar leads to the production of LDL's in your liver.
 Remember, this is the bad guy that plants the cholesterol in your arteries.
 Meats, fruits, vegetables and limited complex carbs is the ticket.
 Stay away from simple sugars (Thanks for the insight on sugars Paul!).
+For anyone who wants to read the damage sugar responsible for I would recommend Gary Taubes' distillation, The Case Against Sugar.

 6. Don't bank on high HDL.
 Although HDL are responsible for reverse cholesterol transport (RCT) whereby cholesterol is removed from tissue and arterial walls and returned to liver, studies to confirm this are weak.
 At this time you should focus on lowering LDL and total cholesterol.